hdShang/arxiv-daily/docs/cs-CV/2025-10-27/papers/251023482v1-on-the-faithfulness-of-visual-thinking-measurement-and-enhancement.md

 ---
 layout: default
-title: On the Faithfulness of Visual Thinking: Measurement and Enhancement
+title: "On the Faithfulness of Visual Thinking: Measurement and Enhancement"
 ---

 # On the Faithfulness of Visual Thinking: Measurement and Enhancement